nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    3. Enter `undo`<br>
       Expected: Removed client restored.
 Success message shown in the command display.

+4. Undoing list (non-undoable)

+   1. Prerequisite: No previous commands this session.
+Re-laund the app if there were previous inputs.

+   2. Use `list` command to view entire list.

+   3. Enter `undo`<br>
+      Expected: No changes made to FABook.
+Error details shown in the command display.

 4. Undoing with non-undoable commands in between

    1. Similar to test 1, use `create` command to add a client to list.